 - 1. Rely on the accuracy of the amplitude setting (typically 5%), as displayed on the LCD display. - 2.
+Use the current monitor output (see below). - 3.
 Use a high-performance current transformer, such as a Pearson 2878.
-The output voltage of the transformer is proportional to the sensed current.
-The Pearson 2878 is useful for pulse widths up to 200 us.
-The Pearson 410 will operate at pulse widths up to 1 ms, but the 2878 is preferred since it is physically smaller, and requires a shorter lead length.
-This reduces the added inductance in the load circuit, and thus minimizes inductive waveform distortions.
-(See the "Load Protection" section for more information on inductive distortions.) - 3.
+The output voltage of the transformer is proportional to the sensed current. - 4.
 Use a low-resistance, low-inductance, current-sensing resistor connected in series with the load.
 To minimize inductance, it is usually wise to connect several resistors in parallel.
 Beware that wirewound resistors usually have far too much inductance to be useful as current-sensing resistors.